-Personally I m not a big fan of the Google corporation but I have to admit that Chrome or Chromium (my Linux alternative) is one of the browsers I have found to date which will by default play all the formats I want to throw at it and I reluctantly have to recommend it at this time.
+Personally I am not a big fan of the Google corporation but I have to admit that Chrome or Chromium (my Linux alternative) is one of the browsers I have found to date which will by default play all the formats I want to throw at it.
+But there are equally good alternatives if you want to avoid Google.

-Vivaldi is another good browser, especially if you don't like the idea of Google tracking you.
+Vivaldi is another great browser, especially if you don't like the idea of Google tracking you.
+Get It Here

 Firefox is pretty good but it just wont play my MKV format files yet.
 Maybe one day soon.